mpv-player/mpv/DOCS/man/context_menu.rst

 ``disabled_color``
     Default: ``#555555``

-    The color of disabled items.
+    The color of disabled items and separators.

 ``seconds_to_open_submenus``
     Default: 0.2